Focus on you

 How would the plan I choose affect my medical costs?

 Potential scenario:You need surgery and you’re told the hospital bill will be $10,000.
-If you’re enrolled in Bread Financial’s medical insurance, the amount that’s used to determine what you owe is based on the discounted amount agreed on between your provider and Meritain Health (e.g., negotiated rate).
+If you’re enrolled in Bread Financial’s medical insurance, the amount that’s used to determine what you owe is based on the discounted amount agreed on between your provider and Meritain Health (i.e., negotiated rate).
 Here are some examples of how the deductible, coinsurance and copays work together with the out-of-pocket maximum.

 Total cost of services: $6,000